 - A personal story about how you use the product or why you recommend it

-I’ve done this with a lot of success on my golf site.
+I’ve done this with a lot of success on Breaking Eighty.

-Here’s a review I did for a rain suit that makes 4-6 sales per month.
-I said why I like it, I discussed the downfalls, and then made it clear why I’m ok with them.
+Here’s a review a golf product that makes dozens of sales a month.
+I say what I like, what I don’t, and then make it clear why I’m ok with those negatives.

-Tutorials are easily one of the most effective strategies for driving affiliate sales.
+Tutorials are one of the most effective strategies for driving affiliate sales, especially for software products.
 They can take a long time to put together, but it’s also totally worth it.

 So what is a tutorial exactly?